SambaTV/Meraki/Menu/Applications/BambooHR/API/Webhooks.md

       employees[<employeeId>][Last name]=Smith
       employees[<employeeId>][Job title]=Engineer

  where "changedFields" is an array of fields that were changed.
 If the field is included in the employee data, it will give the name of the posted field.
-Otherwise, a field ID will be given, and more information about the field can be looked up using the More than one employeeId may be present as a key in the employees structure.
+Otherwise, a field ID will be given, and more information about the field can be looked up using the API.

+ More than one employeeId may be present as a key in the employees structure.
 While this structure will not be changed, more or less fields with different names may be sent to you, as configured by the user.
 In addition, in the future, we may add more context to the structure, so it is good practice to ignore fields that your webhook does not recognize.